Learn how to troubleshoot multi-user issues for QuickBooks Desktop for Mac:

 Step 1: Verifying QuickBooks server is running and the company file is shared or not

-- And then, you need to share that file is needed
+- After that you need to share that file is needed.

 - If the file is not listed, then hit a click on the + tab in the lower left corner to add the file.